- Does Assault Require Physical Contact?

 Sporting event brawls

 Tempers can flare during sporting events.
-With Illinois being the home of many professional, collegiate, and amateur sports teams, venues often become the site of assault and battery.
+Venues often become the site of assault and battery.

 Getting into a fistfight or taking a fall after being shoved in the stands of a stadium can lead to contusions and fractures that may cost you time off work and orthopedist fees.